-Reliability of the estimates.--Since the estimates are based on a sample, they may differ somewhat from the figure that would have been obtained if a complete census had been taken using the same schedules, instructions, and enumerators.
+Reliability of the estimates.-Since the estimates are based on a sample, they may differ somewhat from the figures that would have been obtained if a complete census had been taken using the same schedules, instructions, and enumerators.
 As in any survey work, the results are subject to errors of response and of reporting as well as being subject to sampling variability.

 The standard error is primarily a measure of sampling variability, that is, of the variations that occur by chance because a sample rather than the whole of the population is surveyed.
 As calculated for this report, the standard error also partially measures the effect of response and enumeration errors but does not measure any systematic biases in the data.
 The chances are about 68 out of 100 that an estimate from the sample would differ from a complete census figure by less than the standard error.
-The chances are about 95 out of 100 that the differences would be less than twice the standard error.
+Its chances are about 90 out of 100 that this difference would be less than 1.6 times the standard error and the chances are about 95 out of 100 that the difference would be less than twice the standard error.